-The Health and Wellbeing Board is a group of people from different organisations in York who meet in public about 6 times every year.
+The Health and Wellbeing Board is a group of people from different organisations in York who meet in public around 6 times every year.
 They work together to make improvements to the health and wellbeing of York residents.

 The Health and Wellbeing Board:

-- agree the health and wellbeing priorities for the city
+- agrees the health and wellbeing priorities for the city

 - works to address these priorities

 The Health and Wellbeing Board has recently launched its new 5 year Joint Health and Wellbeing Strategy, which outlines its vision, aims and priorities for 2017 to 2022.

 An easy to read version of the Joint Health and Wellbeing Strategy is also available.

 The Health and Wellbeing Board's All Age Mental Health Strategy 2018 to 2023 sets out the Board's mental health priorities.